fengtimozz/Android-CipheringIndicator-API/README.md

 But yet Android itself lacks an API to indicate that you may have connected to a rogue tower or that voice encryption has been disabled.
 [Android Issue #5353](https://code.google.com/p/android/issues/detail?id=5353) has been open and is known to Google since 2009.
 It was created in an attempt to notify Google of the lack of an indicator notifying you if encryption is currently enabled and if so what encryption algorithm is being used.
 Even though the [GSM 02.07 specification (Version 7.1.0 Release 1998)](http://www.3gpp.org/ftp/Specs/archive/02_series/02.07/0207-710.zip) lists the Ciphering Indicator as a required part of the GSM, it has been ignored until Nick from the Android Security Team [responded](https://code.google.com/p/android/issues/detail?id=5353#c12).

 The "Ciphering Indication Feature" is not only missing in Android, but is also often suppressed by the network provider by setting the OFM (Operational Feature Monitor) bit in the "administrative data" field (EFAD, see GSM 11.11, 10.3.18) on the SIM card, in order to make IMEI/IMSI catchers (GSM interceptors) invisible for the phone user.
 Usually the Ciphering Indicator is turned off and you cannot modify the administrative data in the SIM.
-Our API shall detect that.
+Our API shall detect whenever the Ciphering is turned off for whatever reason.

 ---